SuRIA Home Solar Rebate:

 Three steps to your rebate

 Install a residential rooftop solar system under the Solar Accelerated Transition Action Programme (Solar ATAP).
+Your SEDA-registered PV service provider submits the application through the official eATAP online system.

 Commission with TNB